Horden shooting: Daughter saw mother shot

 Mr Atherton then went outside to get his shotgun, which is thought to have been stored in his car because he planned to go on a rabbit-shooting trip the following day.

-Speaking after the inquest, Det Supt Paul Goundry, from Durham Police, said the shooting was over in "moments rather than minutes" and was witnessed by Ms McGoldrick's daughter, Laura.'Tragic time'
+Speaking after the inquest, Det Supt Paul Goundry, from Durham Police, said the shooting was over in "moments rather than minutes" and was witnessed by Ms McGoldrick's daughter, Laura.

 Laura McGoldrick, from another relationship, was injured by pellets from the shotgun but ran upstairs and escaped through a window with her boyfriend.

 Her 17-year-old brother Michael heard shooting and left the house, as did a middle-aged friend of the women.